 - 6 slices pumpernickel bread (or similar)

-- 5.2 ounces Basil and Chive Boursin cheese (1 package (about 10 tablespoons), softened to room temperature)
+- 5.2 ounces Basil and Chive Boursin cheese (1 package, softened to room temperature)

 - 3 radishes (thinly sliced)